Editorial guide

 ANZSIC codes for hospitality businesses

 Hospitality businesses often use casual language like venue, food business or operator, but ANZSIC decisions turn on the main service format: sit-down dining, takeaway, bar service or accommodation.
+Cuisine style and branding are secondary compared with the real operating model.

 Classify by service format